Associate Professor and The Kleinheinz Family Endowment for the Arts and Education Endowed Chair in Art History

 Amy Freund is an associate professor and the Kleinheinz Family Endowed Chair in Art History at Southern Methodist University.
 She received her Ph.D. from the University of California, Berkeley, and began her teaching career in the SMU art history department in 2005 as a Haakon Predoctoral Fellow.
 She subsequently held an Andrew W. Mellon Postdoctoral Fellowship at the National Gallery of Art’s Center for Advanced Study in the Visual Arts.
 Before joining the SMU faculty in 2014, she was an assistant professor at Texas Christian University.

 Dr. Freund is a specialist in 18th-century European art.
 Her first book, Portraiture and Politics in Revolutionary France (Penn State University Press, 2014), examines the ways in which sitters and artists used portraiture to reformulate personal and political identity during the French Revolution.
 Articles related to this project have been published in Eighteenth-Century Studies, The Art Bulletin and in Interior Portraiture and Masculine Identity in France, 1789–1914 (Ashgate, 2010).
 She is currently working on a second book on the representation of the hunt in late seventeenth- and eighteenth-century France.
+Research from this project has been published in Art History and several edited volumes.

 Ph.D. and M.A., History of Art, University of California, Berkeley